syncfusion-content/blazor-docs/blazor/common/custom-resource-generator.md

         <script src="https://cdn.syncfusion.com/blazor/{{ site.blazorversion }}/syncfusion-blazor.min.js" type="text/javascript"></script>
     </head>
     ```

+    > If you are using Blazor Server App with net6.0 SDK, add the script and style reference in the `~/Pages/_Layout.cshtml` page.

 4. Run the application and it will load the resources with application required components.